 - To encourage the MBA cohort to practice its business skills and interests in a way that ignites positive change by developing projects and activities that promote links between business and social development.

 Ryota Kimura, Exco

-Fun is the key essence of all activities and events planned by the Sports Club!
+- Fun: Fun is the key essence of all activities and events planned by the NUS MBA Sports Club.

-We look forward to build strong bonds and relationships internally, within our NUS MBA cohort, and externally, with our faculty, staff, Alumni and corporate companies through our sports events.
+- Foster Relationships: To build strong bonds and relationships internally within our NUS MBA community, and externally with the MBAs from other Business Schools and corporate partners, through our sports events.

 Social and Recreation